Research Report · First published April 2026 · Continuously updated

 What the scanner finds most

-Across the most recent 500 scans, the scanner produced 626 findings total (83% of scans returned at least one finding).
-The most common finding is the absence of provenance attestations — a verifiability gap, not a vulnerability.
+Across the most recent 500 scans, the scanner produced 576 findings total (76% of scans returned at least one finding).
+The most common finding is the absence of provenance attestations, a verifiability gap rather than a vulnerability.
 The tail is where real security issues concentrate.

 | Finding type | Count | Share |